jmhays/biop-web/lectures/Lecture2.md

 $$p(V, T) = \frac{N k_B T}{V}$$

-We'll be more rigorous in our definitions of equation of state in the upcoming lectures but, for now, it's just an equation that defines the pressure of a gas as a funtion of $T$ and $V$
+We'll be more rigorous in our definitions of equation of state in the upcoming lectures but, for now, it's just an equation that defines the pressure of a gas as a funtion of $$T$$ and $$V$$

 $$\left(\frac{\partial p}{\partial V}\right)\biggr\rvert_{T} = -\frac{Nk_B T}{V^2}$$